-Your very own internal best, a custom order management system, is ALIVE.
+Your very own internal beast, a custom order management system, is ALIVE.

 …but is it causing more harm than good?

-Wasted engineering resources, poor customer experience, and an inability to scale – there are a lot of nightmares that come along with customized tools stitched and bolted together to perform critical order management functions.
+Wasted engineering resources, poor customer experience, and an inability to scale – there are a lot of nightmares that come along with custom OMS tools stitched and bolted together to perform critical order management functions.

 If you’ve customized your internal tools to handle critical order management functions like fulfillment automation, inventory management, and transaction processing – don’t worry.
 You can still take control back from the monster you’ve created.
-Here are three signs your internal IT team should turn your Franken-system over to order management experts.
+Here are three signs your internal IT team should sunset your custom order management system.

 1. It’s difficult to add, swap, or remove technology as quickly as your customers demand it